TalkAI/facial-emotion-recognition-gluon/README.md

 * Process the `FER+` train/test/validation dataset

 ```
+    # -d : path to data folder.
+This is where we have created data from the previous step.
     python utils/process_data.py -d ./data
 ```
-In this step, we read the FER+ data images we prepared in the previous step, apply the transformation suggested in the [paper by Boursom et. al.](https://arxiv.org/abs/1608.01041) (Crop, Flip, Rotate, Affine Transformation, Scale).
+In this step, we read the FER+ dataset (png images) we prepared in the previous step, apply the transformation suggested in the [paper by Boursom et. al.](https://arxiv.org/abs/1608.01041) (Crop, Flip, Rotate, Affine Transformation, Scale).

 Processed training/test/validation data are saved as numpy binaries (`*.npy`).
 We use these processed data in the model training notebook.

 ## Step 2 - Model Training and Saving

-Open the `notebook/Gluon_FERPlus.ipynb` notebook and follow the instructions to train the model using the processed images saved as *.npy files in previous step.
+Open the `notebook/Gluon_FERPlus.ipynb` notebook and follow the instructions to build the VGG13 network suggested in the paper, train the model using the processed images.

+In the notebook, we will also export the trained model as MXNet symbol and params files (MXNet's representation of the model).

 # Inference